-This report introduces the Capital Strategy, which sets out the Council's priorities for capital investment to deliver its strategic aims and the process for formulating the capital programme.
+This report presents the Capital Strategy for 2024/25 and beyond, which sets out the Council's priorities for capital investment to deliver its strategic aims in line with the Council Plan, and the process for formulating the capital programme.

-1. Recommendation
+1. Recommendations

-1.1.
-Cabinet is asked to agree the Capital Strategy, setting out the Council's priorities for capital investment and providing a framework for formulating the capital programme for approval by Full Council on 29 February 2024.

-2. Suggested reasons for decision

-2.1.
-The Capital Strategy sets out how the Council sets its priorities for capital investment and the process for formulating the capital programme.
-It is therefore an important part of the framework underpinning the budget setting process.

-3. Budget and policy framework
+- 1.1.
+The Cabinet is asked to agree the Capital Strategy, setting out the Council's priorities for capital investment and providing a framework for formulating the capital programme for approval by Full Council in February 2025. - 2.
+Suggested reasons for decision(s) - 2.1.
+The Capital Strategy sets out how the Council sets its priorities for capital investment and the process for formulating the capital programme in line with the Council Plan.
+It is therefore an important part of the framework underpinning the budget setting process. - 3.
+Budget and policy framework - 3.1.

-- 3.1.
 The Council's annual budget and council tax setting establishes the Council's budget and sets out the funding of services.
 The Capital Strategy provides a framework for the more detailed preparation of the capital programme. - 3.2.
-The Capital Strategy, at Appendix 1 of this report, needs to be viewed in conjunction with the Medium Term Financial Outlook 2023-2028 and the Council Plan to integrate budget setting with service planning and ensure that priorities and funding are matched.
+The Capital Strategy, at Appendix 1 of this report, needs to be viewed in conjunction with the Medium Term Financial Outlook 2024-29 and the Council Plan to integrate budget setting with service planning and ensure that priorities and funding are matched.
 Approval of the Capital Strategy is a matter for Cabinet.